Growing Peonies: Tips & Common Mistakes

 Peonies are a fan favorite at Sweet Earth Co. — and we understand why!
 They’re big, beautiful blooms with an amazing scent that make the perfect focal flower in many types of arrangements.

-Today we’re covering our best tips for growing peonies — along with a couple common mistakes to avoid.
+Summer is a great time to order your tubers or bare roots to prepare for planting your peonies in the fall.
+Today we’re covering our best tips for growing peonies — along with a couple common mistakes to avoid — so you can be prepared to plant later this year.

 Tip #1: Sun & Soil Conditions